pendulum-chain/scp-messages/README.md

-# scp-messages
+# Analyze SCP Messages

-This tool downloads the SCP messages from the history archive and displays them nicely and makes the use of the SCP more obvious.
+This tool downloads the SCP (Stellar Consensus Protocol) messages from the history archive and

+- displays them nicely and makes the use of the SCP more obvious
+- analyzes the SCP messages to check whether consensus has been reached (using the definition of SCP)

+## How to use

+1. Edit `config.json` to set

+- the ledger number to start scanning (scanning happens in reverse order from later ledgers to earlier ledgers)
+- the operation mode: either "consensus-check" to check whether consensus can be determined from the archive messages or "display" to display the archive messages
+- the archive: either "stellar" or "satoshipay" – determines what archvie to use

+2. Run `npm start`

+## Examples

 Two examples outputs: